-This fennel and carrot coleslaw is such a surprising addition to any burger, sandwich, hot dog or just as a side dish.
+This coleslaw with fennel and carrot is such a surprising addition to any burger, sandwich, hot dog or just as a side dish.
 With a licorice, anise flavor, crunch of carrot and tangy dill zing, you can make any BBQ staple extra tasty!

 I always like taking old standards and sprucing them up a bit.
 This coleslaw is a great example.
 It’s not just tasty, it gussies up a boring burger so easily.

 When it’s ready, simply add it to cheese cloth and squeeze out the juice.
 If you don’t do this step, your slaw will be a bit too mushy.

 This coleslaw is awesome on burgers and sliders!
 I also love it on grilled bratwursts.
 I like to throw a few on the grill and spoon a mountain of this on top!
 Bratwursts are always tastiest with some mustard, and the dill mustard in this recipe is such a perfect addition.

 Homemade Coleslaw with Fennel and Carrot